-Curry leaves is native to the Indian subcontinent and is often mixed with Helichrysum Italicum (which is also called curry plant in confusion).
+Curry Leaves Plant is native to the Indian subcontinent and is often mixed with Helichrysum Italicum (which is also called curry plant in confusion).
 Its leaves are aromatic — sweet and pungent, which releases the mouthwatering fragrance and used in cooking.
 Keep reading this article to learn Growing Curry Leaves Plant!

 Botanical Name: Murraya koenigii